enettolima/ceva-finance/readme.md

 * Apache must be able to write to the API docs folder under YOUR_PROJECT/api/docs

 ## Installation
+To install the latest stable release using composer:
 `composer create-project opensourcemind/natural-php PROJECT_FOLDER`

+To install the latest development release using composer:
+`composer create-project -s dev opensourcemind/natural-php PROJECT_FOLDER`

+To install the another specific version (i.e. 2.0.0 ) using composer:
+`composer create-project opensourcemind/natural-php PROJECT_FOLDER 2.0.0`

 ## Enabling Mod Rewrite